The London Sperm Bank

 Alternative sources of donor sperm

 In the unlikely event that we are unable to meet your requirements via the LSB, there are a number of other options available to you.
 These include purchasing sperm from another UK centre and importing sperm from overseas.
 Both can be done, if procedures are in accordance with HFEA requirements.
 Patients considering using donor sperm from an alternative bank should contact the laboratory of their chosen LWC clinic following initial consultation to ensure that the donor is UK and HFEA compliant.
+Please note that we are unable to accept donor sperm from non-EU countries at this time.

 Known sperm donation